emondd4/flutter-interview-question-list/README.md

 <h3 style="margin-top: 0;" align="start">3.
 Explain the difference between Bluetooth Classic and Bluetooth Low Energy (BLE).
 When would you use one over the other?</h3>
 <h3 style="margin-top: 0;" align="start">4.
 Discuss the various Bluetooth roles, such as Central and Peripheral, and how they are utilized in a Flutter app.</h3>
 <h3 style="margin-top: 0;" align="start">5.
 Can you explain how to scan for nearby Bluetooth devices and establish a connection with them in a Flutter app?</h3>
 <h3 style="margin-top: 0;" align="start">6.
-CDescribe your approach to handling device pairing and security considerations when dealing with Bluetooth connections.</h3>
+Describe your approach to handling device pairing and security considerations when dealing with Bluetooth connections.</h3>
 <h3 style="margin-top: 0;" align="start">7.
 How do you implement data exchange between Bluetooth devices in a Flutter app?
 Discuss the challenges and best practices.</h3>
 <h3 style="margin-top: 0;" align="start">8.
 Explain how you manage different Bluetooth profiles, such as Serial Port Profile (SPP) or Generic Attribute Profile (GATT), in a Flutter app</h3>
 <h3 style="margin-top: 0;" align="start">9.
 How do you handle disconnections, timeouts, and other error scenarios in Bluetooth communication?</h3>